Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Introduction

 Over the years, a wide variety of penalty functions have been proposed and studied in the literature \cite{doi:10.1137/S0097539792240406, doi:10.1137/S003614450037906X, 4303060, lv2009unified, yin2014ratio}, each depends on difference signal characteristics and prior knowledge.
 In many applications, signals are often assumed to be sparse or compressible, meaning that only a few entries of the signal are significantly non-zero, while the majority are either zero or close to zero.
 This sparsity assumption enables signal representation using a reduced number of parameters, allowing for recovery from relatively few measurements, thereby reducing the sampling and storage requirements.

 The classical $L_{0}$ norm penalty \cite{doi:10.1137/S0097539792240406}, which directly quantifies sparsity by counting the number of non-zero entries in a vector (i.e., $\Phi(\vx)=\norm{\vx}_0$), unfortunately poses a NP-hard optimization problem due to its discrete and discontinuous property.
 As an alternative, the basis pursuit problem (BP), which adopts the $L_{1}$ norm penalty \cite{doi:10.1137/S003614450037906X}, has been the subject of extensive research.
 The $L_{1}$ norm serves as the convex envelope of the $L_{0}$ norm and is computationally effective in inducing sparsity among convex penalties.
-Nevertheless, the $L_{1}$ norm penalty has a shortcoming in that it tends to underestimate high-amplitude entries and fails to distinguish between large and small non-zero entries.
-Subsequently, non-convex penalties, such as smoothly clipped absolute deviation ($SCAD$) \cite{fan2001variable}, minimax concave penalty ($MCP$) \cite{zhang2010nearly}, the $L_{p}$ penalty ($0 < p < 1$) \cite{4303060, lai2013improved}, the transformed $L_{1}$ penalty ($TL_1$) \cite{lv2009unified,zhang2018minimization,huo2022stable}, the $L_{1}\mbox{-}L_2$ penalty \cite{yin2015minimization,ge2021new,ma2017truncated,yan2017sparse}, the $L_1/L_2$ penalty \cite{hoyer2002non, wang2021limited,tao2022minimization,wang2024sorted,tao2024partly} and so on, have emerged as areas of interest.
+Nevertheless, the $L_{1}$ norm penalty {exhibits a limitation} in that it tends to underestimate high-amplitude entries and fails to distinguish between large and small non-zero entries.
+Subsequently, non-convex penalties, such as {the capped $L_{1}$ penalty ($CL_1$) \cite{pmlr-v28-gong13a},} smoothly clipped absolute deviation ($SCAD$) \cite{fan2001variable}, minimax concave penalty ($MCP$) \cite{zhang2010nearly}, the $L_{p}$ penalty ($0 < p < 1$) \cite{4303060, lai2013improved}, the transformed $L_{1}$ penalty ($TL_1$) \cite{lv2009unified,zhang2018minimization,huo2022stable}, the $L_{1}\mbox{-}L_2$ penalty \cite{yin2015minimization,ge2021new,ma2017truncated,yan2017sparse}, the $L_1/L_2$ penalty \cite{hoyer2002non, wang2021limited,tao2022minimization,wang2024sorted,tao2024partly} and so on, have emerged as areas of interest.
 On the computational side, non-convex penalty are generally more challenging to minimize.
-Algorithms for directly minimizing these penalties include compressive sampling matching pursuit (CoSaMP) \cite{do2008sparsity} and iterative hard thresholding (IHT) \cite{needell2009cosamp,he2024relu} for $L_0$ minimization, iteratively reweighted least squares (IRLS) \cite{daubechies2010iteratively} for $L_1$ penalized problems, convex non-convex (CNC) \cite{lanza2019sparsity} for $MCP$ penalized problems, and difference of convex functions algorithm (DCA) \cite{lou2015computational} for $L_{1 }\mbox{-}L_2$ minimization and so on.
+Algorithms for directly minimizing these penalties include compressive sampling matching pursuit (CoSaMP) \cite{do2008sparsity} and iterative hard thresholding (IHT) \cite{needell2009cosamp,he2024relu} for $L_0$ minimization, iteratively reweighted least squares (IRLS) \cite{daubechies2010iteratively} for $L_1$ penalized problems, convex non-convex (CNC) \cite{lanza2019sparsity} for $MCP$ penalized problems, {alternating direction method of multipliers (ADMM) \cite{tao2022minimization} for $L_1/L_2$ penalty model,} and difference of convex functions algorithm (DCA) \cite{lou2015computational} for $L_{1 }\mbox{-}L_2$ minimization and so on.